jotiheranbnach/system76-led-control/README.md

 The following vendors were used and earned my respect:

-- [color](https://github.com/Qix-/color) - For the random rgb animation.
+- [Qix-/color](https://github.com/Qix-/color) - For easier color handling.
 Great lib!

 ## Authors